jorgegorka/svelte-router/README.md

 It can also contain as many layouts as needed.
 Layouts can be nested into other layouts.

 In the following example both the home root ('/' and 'login' will use the same layout).
-Admin, employees and employeesShow will use the admin layout.
+Admin, employees and employeesShow will use the admin layout and employees will also use the employees layout, rendered inside the admin layout.

 Example of routes: